n8hoang/09-challenge-ReadMe-gen/README.md

 ## Installation

 To run this project you need to clone this project to your local machine and have node.js installed.
-Once you have that you can go to the root directory of the project in your terminal and run node index.js.
+Once you have that you can go to the root directory of the project in your terminal and run npm install.
+After install the required packages you can run the script by typing node index.js.

 ## Usage